 Probably, the most popular thriller series today has to be the Jack Reacher novels of Lee Child.
 Two of the novels: ‘One Shot’ and ‘Never Go Back’ have been turned into successful and money-spinning movies starring Tom Cruise.

 Beginning in 1997 with ‘Killing Floor’ this writer has consistently produced a novel a year, for twenty years, many of them gaining awards.
-His latest, ‘Midnight Line,’ #22 in the series, will be released in November.
-His previous novel ‘Night School’ (#21) has garnered 5,464 reviews and counting on Amazon.
+His latest, ‘Midnight Line’, #22 in the series, will be released in November.
+His previous novel ‘Night School’, (#21) has garnered on Amazon 5,464 reviews and counting.
 I’m impressed.
 As only a small minority of readers bother to write a review, that gives some indication of the sales numbers Child’s books are enjoying.
 And sales have to be one of the major indices a writer will use in deciding to continue or not.
 But in reading some of the Jack Reacher reviews, I can see that cracks are appearing.

-Many readers, some die-hard fans of the series complain that the plots are becoming hackneyed and see Child struggling to come up with new situations and fresh story ideas, his style becoming more formulaic and his villains are turning into ‘buffoonish cartoons.’
+Many readers, some die-hard fans of the series, are complaining that the plots are becoming hackneyed and see Child struggling to come up with new situations and fresh story ideas, his style becoming more formulaic and his villains are turning into ‘buffoonish cartoons.’
 It seems that Child’s creative well could be running dry.
 Nevertheless, based on current popularity, I’m sure we’ll see more of Jack Reacher.

 Among other works, that fine British writer, Stephen Leather has now published fourteen novels in his Dan ‘Spider’ Shepard thriller series and is still getting good reviews.